sjtower/Lunky-World/Checkpoints/README.md

 This package is in Beta and can be finicky to set up.

+## Tile code

+Use the tile code "checkpoint" to add a checkpoint to a level.
+ONLY ADD CHECKPOINTS ON THE FRONT LAYER.

 ## Setup

 To avoid issues, activate the checkpoints when loading a level and deactivate when unloading: